 At our school, we prioritise the integration of mathematics across the curriculum.
 We believe in the power of embedding mathematical concepts and skills into various subjects.
 By doing so, we ensure that students not only develop a strong foundation in mathematics but also understand its relevance and application in real-world contexts.
 Through this approach, we aim to nurture well-rounded learners who can confidently utilise mathematics in diverse areas of study.

-To supplement classroom instruction, every student at Rushden Primary Academy has a personalised login for either TimesTable RockStars or Numbots, depending on their age.
-These online platforms provide interactive activities and games to support the development of times tables or number sense skills.
+To supplement classroom instruction, students at Rushden Primary Academy have a personalised login for Tackling Tables.
+This is interacted with in different ways, depending on the pupil's age.
+This online platform provides interactive activities and games to support the development of times tables or number sense skills.
 Students are encouraged to use these resources regularly, both in school and at home, and they are given opportunities to challenge themselves and improve their scores on a weekly basis.

-Out of school, children are encouraged to learn number bonds and times tables using the Times Table Rockstars and Numbots websites.
-Homework is set using the ‘Atom Learning 'and 'Planpanion' website, which introduces the activities using a child-led video and then the children have practical activities to try.
+Out of school, children are encouraged to learn number bonds and times tables using the Tackling Tables website.
+Homework is set using ‘Atom Learning,' which introduces the activities using a child-led video and then the children have questions to try.